 Even though you can see the word

 characterize, this verb does not just apply to how an author describes or builds a fictional character.
-A writer could characterize anything.
-As you can see in this question stem, years can even be characterized.
-For example the 1920s were characterized by many writers (especially F. Scott Fitzgerald) as a time of decadence.
+A writer could characterize anything — for example, the 1920s were characterized by many writers as a time of decadence.

 As weird as it may sound, an item on the SAT is a question.
 So, when the College Board tells you that you may want to review "the sample items," they really mean the sample questions.
 Go figure.

 To summarize is to retell something without interpreting it.
 You may be asked to identify the best summary of a reading passage on the SAT.
 In that case, choose the statement which captures or summarizes the main points of the passage "in a nutshell."